 - Place symbols of abundance in the wealth corner, like green and purple grapes, nine round oranges, or fresh flowers.

 Adopting the right attitude to feng shui is important.
-Some people may put some grapes in the south-east corner of their kitchen for a week, then complain that they are not yet millionaires.
+Some people may put some grapes in the south-east corner of their kitchen for a week, then complain that they are not yet millionaires yet!
 That entitlement attitude alone is bound to ensure that they don’t become wealthy!

 Success and wealth, ultimately, come from working hard.
-A conducive environment, one without distractions and obstacles, makes it easier to succeed.
+A conducive environment makes it easier to succeed.
 Feng shui aims to create that conducive environment.
 The environment alone, however, does not guarantee success.

 With that in mind, I hope that these feng shui tips create an environment of abundance in your home and mind, and bring you success and wealth.